-Ken Georgetti’s career has taken him from pipefitter to President of the Canadian Labour Congress, and from being ordered to face seditious conspiracy charges for leading a general strike to being awarded both the Order of British Columbia and the Order of Canada for service to both his province and the country.
+Ken Georgetti’s career has taken him from union pipefitter to the longest serving President of the Canadian Labour Congress, and a recipient of the Order of Canada and the Order of British Columbia for service to his country and province.

-Ken Georgetti is now the longest-serving president since the CLC was established in 1956.
-Under Ken’s leadership, the CLC membership has grown by 750,000 new union members to represent 3.3 million workers.
+Under Ken Georgetti’s leadership since 1999, the CLC membership has grown by 750,000 new union members to represent 3.3 million workers.

 Ken has helped modernize the operations of the CLC, ensuring labour became more representative of the changing face of the workforce.

 Ken’s record of accomplishments at the CLC includes:

 - Passage of the “Westray Act” that holds corporate executives criminally responsible where negligence is responsible for workers’ deaths on the job – following Nova Scotia’s Westray Mine tragedy where 26 miners died in a methane gas explosion in 1992.